-Historically, the Fed has adjusted the size of its balance sheet primarily through buying, selling, lending, and/or borrowing government securities subject to limit under the debt ceiling, such as Treasury bills, notes, and bonds.
-As the monopoly issuer of reserves, the Fed purchases government-guaranteed securities by crediting the reserve accounts of its selling counterparties or their agent banks.
-As former Fed Chairman Bernanke explained in 2009, the Fed "simply use[s] the computer to mark up the size of the account [the bank] has with the Fed."
+Historically, the Fed has adjusted the size of its consolidated balance sheet primarily through buying, selling, lending, and/or borrowing government securities subject to limit under the debt ceiling, such as Treasury bills, notes, and bonds.
+96 As the monopoly issuer of reserves, the Fed purchases and lends by crediting the reserve accounts of its selling and borrowing counterparties or their agent banks.
+As former Fed Chairman Bernanke explained in 2009, the Fed "simply use[s] the computer to mark up the size of the account [the bank has] with the Fed."
+97